dennislee22/dennislee22.github.io/docs/cdw/benchmarkfs.md

 # Parquet, ORC, Avro and CSV Benchmarking

 There is a variety of file format choices in the Hadoop ecosystem.
 The popular file formats are ORC, Parquet, CSV and Avro.
-Parquet and ORC are both columnar-storage type whereas ORC is of the row-based format.
+Parquet and ORC are both columnar-storage type whereas ORC uses the row-based format.

-While Impala engine is designed to achieve low-latency and high-performance interactive SQL queries, Impala is endorsing Parquet as it has some [limitations](https://impala.apache.org/docs/build/html/topics/impala_file_formats.html) supporting other file formats.
+While Impala engine is designed to achieve low-latency and high-performance interactive SQL queries, Impala is endorsing Parquet while it has some [limitations](https://impala.apache.org/docs/build/html/topics/impala_file_formats.html) supporting other file formats.

-This article describes the steps to test the performance of these file formats in both Hive LLAP and Impala query engine using Cloudera Data Warehouse (CDW) with 1 executor engine pod in CDP Private Cloud platform.
+This article describes the steps to test the performance of these file formats in both `Hive LLAP` and `Impala` query engine using Cloudera Data Warehouse (CDW) with one executor engine pod in the CDP Private Cloud platform.

 - TOC
 {:toc}